-10.5 Suitable arrangements shall be provided to enable the inert gas main to be connected to an external supply of inert gas. - 8 -
+10.5 Suitable arrangements shall be provided to enable the inert gas main to be connected to an external supply of inert gas.

-11 Unless the arrangements for venting of all vapours displaced from the cargo tanks during loading and ballasting comply with the requirements of the Bulk Chemical Code for controlled venting, such arrangements shall comply with Regulation 58(a) of Chapter II-2 of SOLAS 1974 and shall consist either of one or more mast risers or a number of high velocity vents.
-The inert gas supply mains shall not be used for such venting.
+11 Unless the arrangements for venting of all vapours displaced from the cargo tanks during loading and ballasting comply with the requirements of the BCH and IBC Codes for controlled venting, such arrangements shall comply with regulation II-2/59.1 of SOLAS 1974 as amended and shall consist either of one or more mast risers or of a number of high velocity vents.

-12.1 The arrangements for inerting, purging or gas freeing of empty tanks as required in paragraph 2 shall be to the satisfaction of the Administration and shall be such that the accumulation of flammable vapours in pockets formed by the internal structural members in a tank is minimized.
+12 The arrangements for inerting, purging or gas-freeing of empty tanks as required in paragraph 2 shall be to the satisfaction of the Administration and shall be such that the accumulation of hydrocarbon vapours in pockets formed by the internal structural members in a tank is minimized and that: